Granigan/otm-harjoitustyo/documentation/user_manual.md

 ## Playing the game

-Playing is straightforward: once you run the command, you'll see some project information, and then you'll be playing the game.
+Playing is straightforward: once you run the command, you'll be playing the game right away in the terminal window.

 ### Construction Phase